Click Here To Schedule A Consultation

 Is Xeomin better than Botox?

 Xeomin and Botox have many similar properties and overlapping uses, and while they differ slightly in composition, neither is inherently “better” than the other.
 Both injectable treatments are composed of the active ingredient botulinum toxin type A and can be used cosmetically to treat dynamic wrinkles that develop on the face.
 Botox and Xeomin are FDA-approved for treating frown lines, and Botox is also approved to treat forehead lines and crow’s feet, though Xeomin can be effectively used as an off-label treatment for these areas of the face.
-Medically, both Botox and Xeomin are FDA-approved to treat cervical dystonia, blepharospasm, and upper lip spasticity, while Botox is uniquely approved to treat chronic migraines, overactive bladder, hyperhidrosis, and strabismus and Xeomin is uniquely approved to treat chronic drooling.
+Medically, both Botox and Xeomin are FDA-approved to treat cervical dystonia, blepharospasm, and upper lip spasticity.
+At the same time, Botox is uniquely approved to treat chronic migraines, overactive bladder, hyperhidrosis, and strabismus, and Xeomin is uniquely approved to treat chronic drooling.

 Xeomin does have certain advantages over Botox in that Xeomin is a purer form of the botulinum toxin, meaning that Xeomin produces faster results and patients are less likely to have an allergic reaction or develop antibodies that are resistant to the effects of Xeomin.
 Xeomin can also last longer than Botox – up to six months compared to 3-4 months.
 When you have your initial consultation with Dr. Green, you will discuss your medical history and aesthetic goals, and she will decide the treatment that will be best to meet your needs.